-Thinking like the group outline
+Thinking like the group

 Have you ever wondered why groups converge on shared beliefs and behaviours?